AmyShafer/Dolemite-Productions-Directory/README.md

 # Dolemite Productions Directory

 Dolemite is my name and finding out information about my production company is my game!
 This application could also go by CMS or a Content Management System.
-At this joint, we decided that DPD or Dolemite Productions Directory was more our style but you can call us whatever you like!
+At this joint, we decided that DPD or Dolemite Productions Directory was more our style but you can call us whatever you like, Baby!
 We just hope that you find our coding capabilities are out of sight!

 ## Table of contents
 * [Technologies](#technologies)